 About our research

-We are currently investigating two evolutionary innovations: viviparity (live birth/pregnancy), and venom, although our focus these days is mostly on pregnancy.
-Both of these dramatic adaptive traits are encoded by many genes, which we study using state-of-the-art genomic techniques combined with physiology and histology.
+We are currently investigating viviparity (live birth/pregnancy), the placenta, and venom, although our focus these days is mostly on reproductive biology.
+These dramatic adaptive traits are encoded by many genes, which we study using state-of-the-art genomic techniques combined with physiology and histology.

 Viviparity and Pregnancy

 Viviparity is one of the most important biological innovations as its evolution has required a set of complex phenotypic changes to allow internal incubation of embryos, radically changing the way in which organisms interact with their environment and transmit their genes to the next generation.
-We are testing whether this complex trait evolved repeatedly in a diverse array of vertebrates using the same genes, or via divergent genetic elements due to different ancestry and evolutionary constraints.
+Viviparity has evolved repeatedly from oviparity >150 times in a diverse array of vertebrates.
+We are testing whether pregnancy is controlled using the same genes and physiological processes, or via divergent pathways due to different ancestry and evolutionary constraints.

 We are currently investigating the biology and evolution of pregnancy and the placenta in a variety of non-traditional model organisms, including lizards, seahorses, sharks, and Australian marsupials.
 Some of the questions we are working to answer include:

 As well as contributing to the platypus genome sequencing project, we are examining the genetic basis of venom in the platypus and other mammals.
 This work involves the use of genome and transcriptome sequences in combination with traditional genetics methodology.